pkimpel/retro-220/software/BALGOL/BALGOL-INPUTMEDIA-OUTPUTMEDIA/PaperTape-Media/README.txt

 that supports paper-tape input and TTY/paper-tape output for both compilation and run-time.

+As configured for this release, the compiler tape must be loaded on magnetic tape unit 0 (or 10).
+The generated program will be written to magnetic tape unit 1, which must be loaded using a tape initialized with 100-word blocks.
+The compiler callout and source program paper tapes must be on reader 1.
+Printer output from the compiler and generated programs will be done using PWR to console output unit 1, which may be a teletype or a paper-tape punch.
+Output to the SPO can be accomplished if the SPO is also configured as unit 1.

 Unless otherwise specified, all files are in standard Windows text format, with carriage-return/line-feed delimiters.